Type IIA String Theory and tmf with Level Structure: Introduction

 One can reasonably wonder if there exist relationships between the other superstring theories and $\TMF$, hence strengthening the string theory and elliptic cohomology correspondence.
 A natural first question to consider is if there is a different ``string-like'' structure which can be related to elliptic cohomology, and which enforces specific symmetry constraints on the target space.

 The goal of this work is to explore this question in the context of type IIA string theory, and to address the homotopical questions this raises.
-We will propose a ``string-like'' structure that enforces the Diaconescu-Moore-Witten~\cite{DMW:E8} symmetry constraint given by $W_7(TM) = 0$, where $W_7(TM)\in H^7(M;\Z)$ is an integral Stiefel-Whitney class.
-This constraint is needed to resolve a sign ambiguity in the partition function.
+We will propose a ``string-like'' structure that enforces the Diaconescu-Moore-Witten~\cite[\S 6.1]{DMW:E8} symmetry constraint given by $W_7(TM) = 0$ on a 10d manifold $M$, where $W_7(TM)\in H^7(M;\Z)$ is an integral Stiefel-Whitney class.
+This constraint is needed to resolve a sign ambiguity in the 11-dimensional supergravity partition function on $M\times S^1$.